Olmstead Decision

 On June 22, 1999, the United States Supreme Court ruled in Olmstead v.
 L.C. that segregation of people with disabilities in institutions and nursing homes is discrimination and violates the law.

-This short explainer video from Disability Rights Washington maps how disabled activists in the Independent Living Movement in the 1970s began to build the foundation for this landmark 1999 decision.
+The video below maps how disabled activists in the Independent Living Movement in the 1970s began to build the foundation for this landmark 1999 decision.

 Today we continue to celebrate the legacy of the Olmstead decision:

-You have the right to choose your community and the right to access supports you may need in your home, rather than in a facility.
+You have the right to choose your community and the right to access supports you may need in your home.